Domestic Violence and DCFS Cases

 Illinois Domestic Violence and DCFS Investigations

-At the Barrington office of Thomas W. Hunter, Attorney at Law, we have worked for many years with women's shelters in the suburbs of Chicago to assist with counsel and representation for victims of domestic violence and spousal abuse.
-At the same time, we also offer advice and defense in court for men and women who are falsely accused of domestic violence, especially in divorce or child custody proceedings where the accusation amounts to an unfair tactical advantage.
-To learn more about our ability to provide effective representation in cases involving charges of domestic violence, child abuse, or other serious family problems, contact us for a free consultation.
+At the law office of Thomas W. Hunter, P.C., we have worked for many years with women's shelters in the suburbs of Chicago to assist with counsel and representation for victims of domestic violence and spousal abuse.
+At the same time, we also offer advice and defense in court for men and women who are falsely accused of domestic violence, especially in divorce orchild custody proceedings where the accusation amounts to an unfair tactical advantage.
+To learn more about our ability to provide effective representation in cases involving charges of domestic violence, child abuse, or other serious family problems, contact usfor a free consultation.

 In cases involving allegations of violence, threats, or abuse between spouses or domestic partners, the case can generally be investigated and resolved without the intervention of state or local child protection agencies.
 We represent both victims of domestic violence and the alleged perpetrators.
 In our experience, it is not unusual for someone to have an order for protection entered against them only to discover at a contested hearing that there never was any basis for granting the application.